 - Lincare Holdings, Inc. in its acquisition by Linde Group of Germany

-Mr. Dundon is recognized as a 2014 “Rising Star” in Texas for Tax by Super Lawyers.
+Mr. Dundon is recognized as a 2014 and 2015 “Rising Star” in Texas for Tax by Super Lawyers.
 Prior to joining Weil, he served as a law clerk to the Honorable William L. Garwood of the United States Court of Appeals for the Fifth Circuit.
 He received his law degree, with high honors, from the University of Texas, where he was a Chancellor-at-Large (top 16 highest ranking graduates), an articles editor for the Texas Law Review and a member of the Order of the Coif.